-HHS distributions from the Relief Fund include general distributions and targeted distributions, to support hospitals in high impact areas and rural providers, for service periods through December 31, 2022.
+HHS distributions from the Relief Fund include general distributions and targeted distributions, to support hospitals in high impact areas and rural providers, for service periods through June 30, 2023.
 Additionally, funds are available to reimburse providers for COVID-19 related treatment of uninsured patients.
-For the nine months ended September 30, 2022 and 2021, the Health System recognized revenue of approximately \$1.0 million and \$80.5 million, respectively, of the funding received.
-Approximately \$1.0 million and \$73.3 million is included in grants and contracts in the accompanying consolidated statements of operations for the nine months ended September 30, 2022 and 2021, respectively.
-Approximately \$7.2 million for capital acquisitions related to COVID-19 is included in grants for the purchase of property, buildings and equipment in the consolidated statements of operations for the nine months ended September 30, 2021.
+For the three months ended March 31, 2022, the Health System recognized revenue of approximately \$1.0 million of the funding received which is included in grants and contracts in the accompanying consolidated statements of operations.
+No amounts were recognized in 2023.

-The recognized revenue has been determined based on applicable accounting guidance, the most recent Post-Payment Notice of Reporting Requirements and FAQs that the Health System has interpreted as being applicable to the accompanying consolidated financial statements.
+The recognized revenue has been determined based on applicable accounting guidance, the most recent Post-Payment Notice of Reporting Requirements and FAQs that the Heath System has interpreted as being applicable to the accompanying consolidated financial statements.
 Management continues to monitor compliance with the terms and conditions of the Provider Relief Fund.
 If unable to attest to or comply with the current or future terms and conditions, the Health System's ability to retain some or all of the distributions received may be impacted.
 Management will continue to monitor communications from HHS applicable to the Relief Fund distributions.

-To enhance liquidity, the Health System is a participant in the Centers for Medicare and Medicaid Services' (CMS) Accelerated and Advance Payment Program, designed to increase cash flow to Medicare providers and suppliers impacted by COVID-19.
+To enhance liquidity, the Health System was a participant in the Centers for Medicare and Medicaid Services' (CMS) Accelerated and Advance Payment Program, designed to increase cash flow to Medicare providers and suppliers impacted by COVID-19.
 This program allows eligible health care facilities to request up to six months of advance Medicare payments for acute care hospitals or up to three months of advance Medicare payments for other health care providers.
 During April 2020, the Health System received approximately \$456.9 million of expedited payment for future services.
-The advances are subject to recoupment through the provision of Medicare services beginning 12 months after receipt of funding under the following methodology: 25% of services provided within the first 11 months, 50% during the succeeding 6 months with any remaining balance to be paid within 29 months from the date of the initial payment.
-Recoupments of the advanced payments began in April 2021, in accordance with the terms and conditions of the program, and the advances were fully repaid as of September 30, 2022.
-Approximately \$267.4 million is included as a contract liability in estimated third-party payer liabilities, current portion in the consolidated statement of financial position at December 31, 2021.
+The advances were subject to recoupment through the provision of Medicare services beginning 12 months after receipt of funding under the following methodology: 25% of services provided within the first 11 months, 50% during the succeeding 6 months with any remaining balance to be paid within 29 months from the date of the initial payment.
+Recoupments of the advanced payments began in April 2021, in accordance with the terms and conditions of the program, and the advances were fully repaid as of December 31, 2022.